 This course is designed to prepare students for success in technical and pre-engineering technology programs.
 It assumes an algebraic background at an introductory level.
 The course will connect mathematical concepts and procedures to real-life applications relevant to a variety of technical trade fields.
 Topics include: an introduction to algebra, practical plane geometry, solid figures, angle measurement in degrees and radians, trigonometric ratios, law of sines and cosines, solving systems of equations graphically and algebraically, and solving quadratic equations.
 Applications using algebra concepts are stressed in this course.
 Three hours lecture per week.
-Prerequisite: Fundamentals of Applied Mathematics (MATH 099) with a grade of C or better, or New York State Math A or Integrated Algebra Regents or equivalent examination with a grade of 75 or above, or permission of instructor.
-Cannot be taken for credit by students with credit in Intermediate Algebra (MATH 106).
+Prerequisite: Fundamentals of Applied Mathematics (MATH 099) with a grade of C or better, or for students who have taken 1 NYS high school regents math course or equivalent examination with a grade of 75 or above on the New York State Regents mathematics examination, or permission of instructor.